0errorszzz/DE-ads-performance/README.md

 These findings suggest that improving conversion efficiency during mid-year (e.g., through better targeting or optimized landing pages) could significantly enhance overall advertising performance.

+## Conclusion

+This project demonstrates how an end-to-end data pipeline can be used to analyze advertising performance across multiple platforms.

+The results highlight the importance of conversion efficiency in driving business outcomes.
+Rather than increasing advertising spend, improving conversion rates may lead to better overall performance.

+Future improvements could include:
+- Adding more granular data (e.g., campaign-level analysis)
+- Automating pipeline scheduling
+- Incorporating additional KPIs and anomaly detection